neerajdelhi/singlepagesite/README.md

 # My site
-This is my Singel page site
+This is my Single page site